cloudoperators/greenhouse-extensions/thanos/README.md

 ## Overview

-Observability is often required for operation and automation of service offerings.
-To get the insights provided by an application and the container runtime environment, you need telemetry data in the form of _metrics_ or _logs_ sent to backends such as _Prometheus_ or _OpenSearch_.
-With the **Thanos** plugin you can scale the _metric_ part of the observability stack horizontally by hooking into the Prometheus provided by the **kube-monitoring** plugin and optionally save your data in the object storage.

-In general, Thanos is a set of components that can be used to extend the storage and retrieval of metrics in Prometheus.
+Thanos is a set of components that can be used to extend the storage and retrieval of metrics in Prometheus.
 It allows you to store metrics in a remote object store and query them across multiple Prometheus servers and Greenhouse clusters.
 This Plugin is intended to provide a set of pre-configured Thanos components that enable a proven composition.
 At the core, a set of Thanos components is installed that adds long-term storage capability to a single **kube-monitoring** Plugin and makes both current and historical data available again via one Thanos Query component.

 This plugin deploys the following Thanos components: